Ismaeltrevi/house-price-prediction/README.md

 In this project, I created a model that predicts the house price in King County, Seattle with and RMSE of 164078.53 and R-squared of .80.
 I used data exploration, feature engineering, statistical tests, and modeling to complete this project.

+### Business Problem

+1. What are the most important variables in predicting the selling price of a house?

+2. What variables can we create to make a strong model?

+3. Is there any difference in price depending on the month of when a house is sold?

 ### Deliverables
 1. GitHub repository with all the files
 2. Jupyter notebook with EDA, Feature Engineering, statistical tests, and model evaluation.
 3. Holdout predictions

-### Business Problem:
-1. What are the most important variables in predicting the selling price of a house?

-2. What variables can we create to make a strong model?

-3. Is there any difference in price depending on the month of when a house is sold?

 ### Data